-"Children who have greater religious socialization also have increased levels of educational attainment," according to Diane R. awrence F. Garvin their article "Religious Socialization and Educational Education and Education a
+"Children who have greater religious socialization also have increased levels of educational attainment," according to Diane R.

 Brown and Lawrence E. Gary in their article "Religious Socialization and Educational Attainment among African Americans: An Empirical Assessment," published in 1991 in The Journal of Negro Education.